Wonder Woman – DC Comics (Kingdom Come Battle Armor)

 We began work in summer of 2006, put it on hold while my (now) husband moved, and just completed it in time for Dragoncon 2007.

-Wings: The wings were made of housing insulation foam.
-We blew-up and re-drew an image of one of the wings and printed it, which we then cut apart and used as a pattern for cutting out the wings, and carving the feather patterns.
+The wings were made of housing insulation foam.
+We blew-up and re-drew an image of one of the wings from the action figure and printed it, which we then cut apart and used as a pattern for cutting out the wings, and carving the feather patterns.
 They were each coated and sealed, then painted.
 I wear a harness under the bodice, which the wings slide onto.
-I wanted them to look just like the action figure wings and I think I got pretty close.
+I wanted them to look just like the action figure wings and I think we got pretty close.

-Dress: The dress is two pieces, a bodice and skirt.
+The dress is two pieces, a bodice and skirt.
 I used a nice gold garment-weight leather I bought online.
 I used a pattern as a basis for the bodice — I made a mockup first, and lengthened it, and created the neck/shoulder area, then used the mockup as a pattern for cutting out the real material.
 I used the mockup as the lining, put the boning and grommets in.
 The skirt I went through many, many stages of mockups before finally deciding what I wanted to do — I used that final mockup as a pattern for cutting out the real stuff, again.
-The “WW” chest piece we made a pattern for, cut out, and then we opted to glue it to the bodice instead of sewing – the gold thread looked too different on top, and I didn’t care for how it looked.
+The “WW” chest piece we made a pattern for, cut out of the leather, and then we opted to glue it to the bodice instead of sewing – the gold thread looked too different on top, and I didn’t care for how it looked.
+I do with the “WW” stood out a little more but it’s a nitpick.

-Shoes/Shinguards The shinguards were sculpted and cast.
+The shinguards were sculpted and cast by my husband.
+They velcro on.
 My sandals I bought on ebay.
 I replaced them with a pair of boots in 2009 – just a pair I bought at goodwill and covered in scraps of my leftover gold leather.

 Visit my FAQ | Contact Me